kxern/esp32_mqtt/README.md

 ### 2. Node-RED Setup
 - Import the flow file into Node-RED.
-- Configure MQTT, InfluxDB, and the Telegram bot as described below.
+- Configure MQTT, InfluxDB, and the Telegram bot.

-### 3. Telegram Bot Setup
-- Configure the Telegram bot in Node-RED to query the data.
-- Set the bot token and chat IDs in the Node-RED Telegram node.

 ---